spacetelescope/jdaviz/docs/specviz/displaying.rst

 Clicking on that selector, you can add more regions by selecting the "create new" entry.

-From the API, you can use the :meth:`~jdaviz.configs.specviz.helper.Specviz.get_spectral_regions` method:
+From the API, you can use the :py:meth:`~jdaviz.configs.specviz.helper.Specviz.get_spectral_regions` method:

 .. image:: img/spectral_region_5.png